-OMB Control Number 1840-0849 Expires 4/30/2021

-Quarterly Budget and Expenditure Reporting under CARES Act Sections 18004(a)(1) Institutional Portion, 18004(a)(2), and 18004(a)(3), if applicable

-Institution Name: South Suburban College Date of Report: 04/07/2021 Covering Quarter Ending: 03/31/2021
+Quarterly Budget and Expenditure Reporting under CARES Act Sections 18004(a)(1) Institutional Portion, 18004(a)(2), and 18004(a)(3), if applicable otal Amount of Funds Awarded: Section (a)(1) Institutional Portion: \$ 11,163,386 Section (a)(2): \$ 514 nstitution Name: South Suburban College rtion: \$ 11,163,386 Section (a)(2): \$ 514,606 S Date of Report: 08/19/2021 Section (a)(3): $\$ 0$ Final Report? $\square$ Covering Quarter Ending: U6/30/2021

-Total Amount of Funds Awarded: Section (a)(1) Institutional Portion: \$5,973,385 Section (a)(2): \$514,606 Section (a)(3): \$0 Final Report?

-Category Amount in (a)(1) institutional dollars Amount in (a)(2) dollars, if applicable Amount in (a)(3) dollars, if applicable Explanatory Notes Providing additional emergency financial aid grants to students. \$0 \$0 \$0 Providing reimbursements for tuition, housing, room and board, or other fee refunds. \$0 \$ 0 \$0 Providing tuition discounts. \$0 Covering the cost of providing additional technology hardware to students, such as laptops or tablets, or covering the added cost of technology fees. \$ 125,581 \$0 \$0 See footnote 1 under section 18004(a)(1) footnotes Providing or subsidizing the costs of high-speed internet to students or faculty to transition to an online environment. \$0 \$ 0 \$0 Subsidizing off-campus housing costs due to dormitory closures or decisions to limit housing to one student per room; subsidizing housing costs to reduce housing density; paying for hotels or other off-campus housing for students who need to be isolated; paying travel expenses for students who need to leave campus early due to coronavirus infections or campus interruptions. \$0 \$0 \$ 0 Subsidizing food service to reduce density in eating facilities, to provide pre-packaged meals, or to add hours to food service operations to accommodate social distancing. \$ 0 \$0 \$0 Costs related to operating additional class sections to enable social distancing, such as those for hiring more instructors and increasing campus hours of operations. \$ 0 \$0 \$ 0 Campus safety and operations. \$ 178,472 \$0 \$ 0 See footnote 2 under section 18004(a)(1) footnotes
+Category Amount Amount in Amount in Explanatory Notes in (a)(1) (a)(2) dollars, (a)(3) dollars, institutional dollars if applicable if applicable Providing additional emergency financial aid grants to students \$0 \$0 \$0 Providing reimbursements for tuition: housing, room and board, or other fee refunds. \$ 0 \$0 \$0 Providing tuit on discounts. \$0 Covering the cost of providing additional technology hardware to students, such as laptops or tablets, or covering the added cost of technology fees \$ 125,581 \$ \$ O See footnote 1 under section 18004(a)(1) footnotes Providing or subsidizing the costs of nigh-speed internet to students or faculty to transition to an online environment. \$0 \$0 \$0 Subsidizing off-campus housing costs due to dormitory closures or decisions to limit housing to one student per room; subsidizing \$ 0 \$0 \$ 0 housing costs to reduce housing density; paving for hotels or other r l off-campus housing for students who need to be isolated; paying travel expenses for students who need to leave campus early due to coronavirus infections or campus interruptions.
+1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 Subsidizing food service to reduce density in eating facilities, to provide pre-packaged meals on to add hours to food service 9 \$ 0 \$ 0 operations to accommodate social distancing.
+The state of the s Costs related to operating additional class sections to enable social distancing, such as those for hing more instructors and increasing campus hours of operations.
+9 \$ \$ Campus safety and operations. \$ 221,937 \$ 0 \$ 0 See catrote 2 under section 18004(a)() controtes

-&lt;sup>1 To support any element of the cost of attendance (as defined under Section 472 of the Higher Education Act of 1965, as amended (HEA)) per Section 18004(c) of the CARES Act and the Interim Final Rule published in the Federal Register on June 17, 2020 (85 FR 36494).
-Community Colleges in California, all public institutions in Washington State, and all institutions in Massachusetts have different requirements due to recent U.S. District Court actions.
-Please discuss with legal counsel.
-HEERF litigation updates can be found here.
+Including costs or expenses related to the disinfecting and cleaning of dorms and other campus facilities, purchases of personal protective equipment (PPE), purchases of To support any element of the cost of attendance (as defined under Section 472 of the Higher Education Act of 1965, as amended (HEA)) per Section 18004(c) of the CARES Act cleaning supplies, adding personnel to increase the frequency of cleaning, the reconfiguration of facilities to promote social distancing, etc. institutions in Massachusetts have different requirements due to recent U.S. District Court actions.
+Please discuss with legal coursed HEERF I tigation updates can be found here ard the Interim Final Rule published in the Federal Register on June 17, 2020 (85 FR 36494).
+Community Colleges in California, all public institutions in Washington State, and all